ramaro/kapitan-examples/example-3/compiled/prod-sea/sardine.md

 Target *prod-sea* is running:

-* 10 replicas of *tuna* running image alledm/tuna:v2.0.0
+* 10 replicas of *sardine* running image alledm/sardine:latest
 * on cluster standard-cluster-1